ryjen/jokeapp-droid/README.md

 ### architecture

-- uncle bob's clean architecture in modular android
-- separation of data, domain and presentation layers
+- uncle bob's clean architecture in modular android, separation of data, domain and presentation layers
-- redux with reducers and middleware for viewmodel state
+- composable architecture: redux with reducers and effects for viewmodel state
 - compose and material ui frameworks
 - kotlin state flow and coroutines
 - navigation with routing and notifications
 - per-screen headers and footers
 - random joke prefers network, and save to local cache
-- categorized repository IO: `asyncronous`, `syncronous`, `observable`, `local`, and `remote`

 ## implementation

 ### project layout

+To reduce conflicts and complexity while increasing cohesion and loose coupling.

 #### clean architecture